akoroveshi/Large-Language-Models/README.md

 - Word Sense Disambiguation (WSD) using Lesk -> Basic and Extended (lemmatization)

 ## **Usage Guideline**
 These materials are only intended to serve as guides for learning and understanding LLM concepts.
-Please use it responsibly.
+Please use them responsibly.